maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - `.clone()` allows to make a *deep-copy* of the data in Heap *by value*
 - **The Heap data itself get copied: This can be expensive**
+- Cloning does not *move* the value so both variables are still valid after the operation

 ```rs
 // Example of Variables and Data Interacting with *Clone*